-Simple apps, usually called minimum viable product (MVP), usually contain a very small number of features that is centralized around one idea and all those features work together to achieve its purpose.
+Simple apps, usually called minimum viable product (MVP), usually contain a very small number of features that is centralized around one idea and all those features work together to achieve their purpose.

-Then we have a compound app, that have multiple features that might include one or two complex features such as a map search feature or a QR scanner or a chat-bot.
+Then we have a compound app, that has multiple features that might include one or two complex features such as a map search feature or a QR scanner, or a chatbot.

 The layout of your app is one of the main factors that will either leave a good impression on users or a bad one, so it has to be unique, well-thought, appealing, and easy to use.

-From choosing icons to the colour scheme of pages, to how different screens will look like: these all are important elements that should be considered.
+From choosing icons to the color scheme of pages, to how different screens will look like: these all are important elements that should be considered.

-One of the cornerstones to your app’s viability and durability is its backend, most people don’t pay enough attention to this factor because they don’t know much about it.
+One of the cornerstones of your app’s viability and durability is its backend, most people don’t pay enough attention to this factor because they don’t know much about it.

-Servers, disaster recovery, stress testing, and what kind of up-time you’ll have are all very important parameters, we will talk on this in a separate article to ensure we explain it elaborately.
+Servers, disaster recovery, stress testing, and what kind of up-time you’ll have are all very important parameters, we will talk about this in a separate article to ensure we explain it elaborately.